 The Anthropology of Polynesian Surfing provides students with an understanding of surf culture in the Pacific Basin.
 Environmental and cultural factors are assessed in relation to surfing's development in Polynesia, integration into Hawaiian culture, decline due to Western influence, and revitalization as a modern recreational activity.
 The importance of surfing then and now is studied in regards to greater social and cultural events and issues in Hawai'i and abroad.
 An overview of various natural sciences is given as each relates to surfing.
-Prerequisite: Any WC&IL I course.

-Island Surfing Sites: A Cultural Field Study
+ANTH 2401 (3) Island Surfing Sites: A Cultural Field Study

 Island Surfing Sites: A Cultural Field Study provides students with an understanding of surf culture in the Pacific Basin by using various islands as models to highlight the importance of surfing in ancient and modern culture in Hawai'i.
 Field activities may include surfing demonstrations and instruction, opportunities to speak with local culture informants, and field trips to various cultural sites and museums to study Hawai'i's surfing heritage.
 This elective course provides students with an experiential ethnographic opportunity that is critical to anthropology as a discipline and complementary to other courses offered by the college.
-Prerequisite: Any WC&IL I course.

-Is Global Citizenship Possible?
+ANTH 3000 (4) Is Global Citizenship Possible?

-This course addresses "global citizenship" by focusing on two questions: (1) Given that cultural diversity is a key characteristic of our species, how can we organize political communities so different people with different beliefs and behaviors feel a part of the same political community?
-And (2) How can we address the political and economic disparities that pervade our current global networks in order to build broader political communities that unite through shared interests and hopes rather than common hatreds?
-Prerequisite: Any WC&IL II course.
+This course addresses "global citizenship" by focusing on two questions: (1) Given that cultural diversity is a key characteristic of our species, how can we organize political communities so different people with different beliefs and behaviors feel a part of the same political community? and (2) How can we address the political and economic disparities that pervade our current global networks in order to build broader political communities that unite through shared interests and hopes rather than common hatreds?